paulffm/Simplex-Optimization-Methods/README.md

-# Simplex-Optimization
+# Simplex-Optimization Methods
-Implementation of Dantzig and Bland Rule for Simplex algorithm
+Implementation of Dantzig and Bland Rule from scratch for the Simplex algorithm